romancow/nosync/README.md

 paths, or an object mapping paths to where they should be located within the `.nosync` folder.

 If paths are specified as both command line arguments and in a json file, then they will all be "nosynced".
+If neither is specified, then `nosync` will look for a paths json file named "nosync.json" in the current working directory.

 ## License